Indonesian corruption investigator attacked with chemical

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

 Some of those allegedly implicated have key roles in President Joko “Jokowi” Widodo’s governing coalition.
+They include the justice minister, a former interior minister, the current speaker of parliament and two provincial governors.

+The names were revealed in an indictment presented to a special corruption court last month at the start of a trial of two Interior Ministry officials.

+Jokowi condemned the attack on Baswedan as “barbaric” and said he has ordered police to capture the assailants.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.